ocaml/dune/doc/overview.rst

 ===========

--  **root**: the top-most directory in a GitHub repo, workspace, and project, differentiated by variables such as `%{workspace_root}` and `%{project_root`.
+-  **root**: the top-most directory in a GitHub repo, workspace, and project, differentiated by variables such as `%{workspace_root}` and `%{project_root}`.
 Dune builds things from this directory.
 It knows how to build targets that are descendants of the root.
 Anything outside of the tree starting from the root is considered part of the **installed world**.
 Refer to :ref:`finding-root` to learn how the workspace root is determined.

 -  **workspace**: the subtree starting from each root.
 It can contain any number of projects that will be built simultaneously by Dune, and it must contain a